 The spacecraft's laser altimeter found a large area of lowlands high on the northern face of the planet, and also mapped out a large crater – Caloris Planitia, some 960 miles (1,550 kilometers) in diameter.

 Divining water ice

-The spacecraft does have evidence that areas of the poles are in permanent shadow, which would provide the potential ice protection against the sun.
+MESSENGER was on a hunt for water ice, based on observations of very "radar-bright" deposits at both of Mercury's poles.
+The spacecraft found evidence that areas of the poles are in permanent shadow, which would provide the potential ice protection against the sun.

-In 2010, Messenger grabbed a shot of the Earth and the moon from 114 million miles (183 million km) away, a great deal farther away than the distance from the Earth to the sun (93 million miles, or 150 km.)
+In 2010, MESSENGER grabbed a shot of the Earth and the moon from 114 million miles (183 million km) away, a great deal farther away than the distance from the Earth to the sun (93 million miles, or 150 km.)

 In 2014, researchers using MESSENGER data uncovered evidence of vent explosions happening at the planet in different times in history.
 The article in the Journal of Geophysical Research, led by Brown University's Timothy Goudge, stated that researchers arrived at this conclusion because they saw different amounts of erosion on the vents.
 This implied they were formed at different times.

 Meanwhile, data on water ice in the Prokofiev crater near Mercury's north pole released in 2014 showed that the surface ice was deposited on the planet after ice was placed on the craters underneath.
 Researchers are surprised by the discovery, since it appears water arrived more recently at the moon (a similar airless body to Mercury), but the reasons are still under investigation.

 That year, MESSENGER temporarily moved to a new low of 62 miles (100 kilometers) above the planet, which the Johns Hopkins University Applied Physics Laboratory said would permit a better view of Mercury than ever before.